-See the slideout room operating guide included in your InfoCase for further instructions and troubleshooting information.
+If the slideout mechanism is malfunctioning and the room will not retract using the interior control switch, see the In Wall Slideout Room operating guide included in your InfoCase for further instructions and troubleshooting information.

-SLIDEOUT EMERGENCY RETRACTION (POWER GEAR®)
+SLIDEOUT EMERGENCY RETRACTION (POWER GEAR®) UNDER FLOOR SLIDEOUT

 If the slideout mechanism is malfunctioning and the room will not retract using the interior control switch, you may need to access the motor/gear assembly and manually crank the room in to the travel position.

 Your coach may be equipped with one or two motor/gearbox units (depending on model), which is located beneath the slideout room rail (or beneath each of the slideout room rails, if equipped with two motor/gearbox units).